Leo-Simpson/c-lasso/examples/COMBO_data/COMBO_README.txt

 GeneraCounts.csv	p x n matrix of Genera (OTU counts)

-The folder `Filtered data` is the data used in the Shi et al. study and contains:
+The folder `filtered_data` is the data used in the Shi et al. study and contains:

 n=96 samples (patients)
 pf=45 bacterial genera (processed, subset of previous data)